earthstar-project/earthstar/README.md

 Like DAT, but:
 * multi-author, multi-device
 * simpler
+* communicates over HTTP, making it easier to deploy pub servers and run in regular browsers
+* instead of an append-only log, it's a set of mutable items

 Like IPFS, but:
 * multi-author, multi-device
 * mutable
+* documents are signed by the author
+* currently more focused on pub servers for replication and not DHT swarms, although swarm support is coming

 Like Firebase, but:
 * open source